* Tax information consists of general comments only, for full details see the applicable legislation or review with your advisor.

 Trusted advice and solutions for life since 1978

-To help you better understand the process of buying a home, we've put together of list of common terms
+To help you better understand the process of buying a home, we've put together a list of common terms

 General Mortgage Terms